JoshChima/chef_ai_api/README.md

 | `/qa`      | Ask questions about a specific recipe |
 | `/check`   | Check if you have all the ingredients for a specific recipe. |

-<mark>Note: If the user passes a spcific api route, identifying user intent will be skipped.</mark>
+<mark>Note: If the user passes an api route, identifying user intent will be skipped.</mark>

 ### `prepare_search_query`
 This node is responsible for preparing the query with the necessary parameters, dictated by the scope of the search.
 There are two types of search: global and local.
-The global search is responsible for searching across all sources, while the local search is responsible for searching within a specific source such as a specific recipe.
+The global search is responsible for searching across all sources, while the local search is responsible for searching within a source such as a specific recipe.

 ### `graph_search`
 This node is responsible for calling the global and local search tools to search for relevent information based on the query.